-Attorney at Law Magazine’s Recommended Mock Trial Company is First Court, Inc. which begs the question: What is a “Mock Trial?”
+Attorney at Law Magazine’s Recommended Mock Trial Company is First Court, Inc., which begs the question: What is a “Mock Trial?”

 Mock trials are ubiquitous in middle school, high school, and college debate forums, often hosted by local bar associations to familiarize students with legal concepts.
 Law schools have entire departments dedicated to helping law students showcase their advocacy skills while engaging in competition with other law schools.
-While those trials offer exceptional opportunities for the students, the cases are not real and do not have impact beyond the volunteer judge’s ruling.
+While those trials offer exceptional opportunities for the students, the cases are not real and do not have an impact beyond the volunteer judge’s ruling.
 Typically, there are no jurors.
 No one is going to jail; no checks will be written.

 In a real case, with real lawyers, there are issues that need to be resolved.
 Someone is facing prison time or has sustained life-altering injuries.
 Most lawyers hate surprises, especially as a verdict is being read.
 A law degree doesn’t come with a crystal ball and rarely does a case come with a mulligan.
-Lawyers want to know what the decision makers, the jurors, are going to think about the case, or about them, before they try the case.
+Lawyers want to know what the decision-makers, the jurors, are going to think about the case, or about them, before they try the case.

 In a mock trial, lawyers can construct the presentation to address the issues that they think may be pivotal to the decision they are seeking.
 Or they can simply try their case to the jurors.
 That’s a benefit of a mock trial: The attorneys can structure the mock trial to allow the jury to focus on a small part of the case or on the entire case.